 Fig. 25.
-Net I/O performance on Platform II (1 MB workloads goes more smoothly during the whole test).
+Net I/O performance on Platform II (1-MB workloads goes more smoothly during the whole test).

-100% load and (1M, 1M) achieves maximum net I/O at 50% load with 1 MB × 55 req/sec $\approx$ 56100 KB/sec.
-In contrast to the network-intensive workload for Platform I in Figure 24, 1 MB file goes smoothly in both (1K, 1M) and (1M, 1M) during the entire tested range of workload rates.
-The "paused" net I/O phenomenon in Platform I for network-intensive workload does not occur for Platform II in Figure 25.
-According to the latest Xen documents, the Credit scheduler is designed for multi-core processors.
-With single CPU run queue, the scheduling policy of Credit scheduler is limited and CPU run queue is easy to get saturation.
-Under such situation, Credit scheduler works as the former CPU scheduler BVT [5], leading to a relatively fair CPU execution treatment.
+In the experimental setups, we configured Platform II with one CPU run queue with credit scheduler turned on.
+Fig. 25 shows the net I/O performance results of three combinations on Platform II, i.e., (1K, 1K), (1K, 1M), and (1M, 1M).
+Herein, 1-MB file is the representative networkintensive workload.
+It is observed that (1K, 1M) achieves maximum net I/O 1 MB \times 97 req/sec \approx 96,900 KB/sec at 100 percent load and (1M, 1M) achieves maximum net I/O at 50 percent load with 1 MB \times 55 reg/sec \approx 56,100 KB/sec.
+In contrast to the network-intensive workload for Platform I in Fig. 24, the 1-MB file goes smoothly in both (1K, 1M) and (1M, 1M) during the entire tested range of workload rates.
+The "paused" net I/O phenomenon in Platform I for the network-intensive workload does not occur for Platform II in Fig. 25.
+According to the latest Xen documents, the credit scheduler is designed for multicore processors.
+With the single CPU run queue, the scheduling policy of credit scheduler is limited and CPU run queue is easy to get saturation.
+Under such situation, credit scheduler works as the former CPU scheduler BVT [5], leading to a relatively fair CPU execution treatment.

-4.3 Multi-core Performance Interference
+4.3 Multicore Performance Interference